virtual-labs/engineers-forum/migration-process.md

 ## Purpose
-  This document defines the experiment migration process that should be followed by the developers of the lab while requesting the hosting of their lab on AWS.
+  This document defines the experiment migration process that should be followed by the developers of the lab while requesting for creation of experiment repositories on github.
   The roles and responsibilities of the various parties involved in the migration process is also discussed in detailed in the document.
 ## Motivation